kojoidrissa/djangoconUS-2015/inclusion_djangoconUS-2015.md

-#How to Practice Inclusion to Benefit the Django Community
+#How to Practice Inclusion and Benefit Django

 ##Kojo Idrissa
 -  Proto Software Engineer/Web Developer